 St Thomas à Becket Church, Pensford, Medieval church building in Pensford, England.

-St Thomas à Becket Church is a medieval church in Pensford, England, featuring a three-stage western tower.
-The tower includes buttresses at its base and a polygonal stair turret on the southeast corner.
+St Thomas à Becket Church is a medieval church in Pensford, a village in Somerset, England.
+It has a three-stage western tower with buttresses at its base and a polygonal stair turret on the southeast corner.

 Inside, you can see a baptismal font from the 1400s decorated with roses and four-leaf clover patterns, alongside a pulpit from the Jacobean era.
 These objects tell the story of how the church was used and adorned across different time periods.